tock/tock/doc/threat_model/README.md

 **Capsule data** is data that is associated with a particular kernel capsule.
 This data can be either kernel data or application data, depending on its conceptual owner.
-For example, an ADC driver's sample buffer is capsule data associated with that ADC.
+For example, an ADC driver's configuration is kernel data, while samples an ADC driver takes on behalf of an application are application data.

 **Tock's users** refers to entities that make use of Tock OS.
 In the context of threat modelling, this typically refers to board integrators (entities that